-Any type of vegetables taste great in omelets and you can load up on as many you want to add more nutrients into your meal.
+Any type of vegetable tastes great in omelets, and you can load up on as many as you want to add more nutrients to your meal.

-Onions, spinach, bok choy, scallions, bell peppers, mushrooms, tomatoes, and asparagus are typically common additions to omelets but you can experiment with it and add any type of veggies you want.
+Onions, spinach, bok choy, scallions, bell peppers, mushrooms, tomatoes, and asparagus are common omelet additions, but you can experiment with them and add any type of veggies you want.